DataJew/MechaCar_Statistical_Analysis/README.md

 - The suspension coil’s PSI continuous variable across all manufacturing lots
 - The following PSI metrics for each lot: mean, median, variance, and standard deviation.

-#### Technical Analysis
-1. Download the `Suspension_Coil.csv` file, and place it in the active directory for your R session.
-2. In your `MechaCarChallenge.RScript`, import and read in the `Suspension_Coil.csv` file as a table.
-3. Write an RScript that creates a `total_summary` dataframe using the `summarize()` function to get the mean, median, variance, and standard deviation of the suspension coil’s PSI column.
-4. Write an RScript that creates a `lot_summary` dataframe using the `group_by()` and the `summarize()` functions to group each manufacturing lot by the mean, median, variance, and standard deviation of the suspension coil’s PSI column.
-5. Save your `MechaCarChallenge.RScript` file to your GitHub repository.

-> To Deliver.

-You will earn a perfect score for Deliverable 2 by completing all requirements below:

-- The Suspension_Coil.csv file is imported and read into a dataframe
-- An RScript is written to create a total summary dataframe that has the mean, median, variance, and standard deviation of the PSI for all manufacturing lots
-- An RScript is written to create a lot summary dataframe that has the mean, median, variance, and standard deviation for each manufacturing lot
-- There is a summary that addresses the design specification requirement for all the manufacturing lots and each lot individually

-The Suspension Coil dataset provided for the MechaCar contains the results of testing the weight capacities of multiple suspension coils from multiple production lots to determine consistency.

 First looking at all manufacturing lots:
 ![d1](https://github.com/DataJew/MechaCar_Statistical_Analysis/blob/main/Resources/images/total_summary.png)